Inalegwu/Spectron/README.md

 #### Spectron is built and used by Verve Studio for all projects

-##### Verve is a design and development studio based in Abuja,Nigeria focused on delivering outstanding expertise to catapult our clients into the future and ensuring they stay there. visit us @[Verve Development Studio](https://verved.studio)
+##### Verve is a design and development studio based in Abuja, Nigeria focused on delivering outstanding expertise to catapult our clients into the future and ensuring they stay there. visit us @[Verve Development Studio](https://verve.studio)